goooooouwa/blog-crawler/README.md

 ## What to do next?

-You can use [blog2kindle](https://github.com/goooooouwa/blog2kindle/tree/master) to turn RSS feeds into ebooks which can be read on ebook readers, such as Kindle, Apple Books.
+You can use [blog2kindle](https://github.com/goooooouwa/blog2kindle/tree/master) to turn these RSS feeds into ebooks which can be read on ebook readers, such as Kindle, Apple Books.
 See how it works [here](https://github.com/goooooouwa/blog2kindle/blob/master/README.md).